awsdocs/aws-doc-sdk-examples/cpp/example_code/kinesis/README.md

-# EventBridge code examples for the SDK for C++
+# Kinesis code examples for the SDK for C++

 ## Overview

-Shows how to use the AWS SDK for C++ to work with Amazon EventBridge.
+Shows how to use the AWS SDK for C++ to work with Amazon Kinesis.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources._
+_Kinesis makes it easy to collect, process, and analyze video and data streams in real time._

 ## ⚠ Important